-Section 8. (a) All of the following registration information shall be provided on the public registry website maintained by the Department of Public Safety and on any community notification documents:
+Section 8. (a) All of the following registration information shall be provided on the public registry website maintained by the Department of Public Safety and may be provided on any community notification documents:

 (1) Name, including any aliases, nicknames, ethnic, or Tribal names.